Xray-App/xray-code-snippets/IMPORTING_AUTOMATION_RESULTS.md

 ## Background

 Importing results is accomplished by using the REST APIs.
-There are some subtle differences between Xray server/DC REST API and Xray Cloud REST API, including authentication mechanisms and also on the request iself.
+There are some subtle differences between [Xray server/DC REST API](https://docs.getxray.app/display/XRAY/REST+API) and [Xray Cloud REST API](https://docs.getxray.app/display/XRAYCLOUD/REST+API), including authentication mechanisms and also on the request iself.

+First, Xray supports importing test automation results in different formats, including JUnit XML, TestNG XML, Robot Framework XML, Cucumber JSON, Behave JSON, etc.
+Xray also has a specific proprietary format named "Xray JSON" that can be used to import results The information that can be processed from these report formats differs a bit due to their nature.

+For all these formats, there are specific endpoints that can be used to submit the test automation results.
+There are in fact two endpoints per format:
+- a "standard" one, that is

 ## Code snippets